Etilam224/STM32-rust-ledchaser/README.md

 ## TODO

 * [ ] Achieve and doc an installation from scratch to see if there is no major issue;
-* [ ] Add an Embassy redirection into this repo or fix the path/features bug;
 * [ ] Insert a clear wiring diagram.